 Terms & Conditions was a new work made for the AirSpace gallery in Stoke-on-Trent as part of the British Ceramics Biennial 2019.

-Following various visits to Stoke, Dunhill and O’Brien recruited a team of volunteer participants from the area to work with them during a 3 week residency.
+Following various research visits and workshops in Stoke, Dunhill and O’Brien recruited a team of volunteer participants from the area to work with them during a 3 week residency.

-The exhibition that followed the residency was comprised of a number of elements.
-A large custom made structure forming the workshop/laboratory space, unfired raw clay objects made by the team of participants, video documentation of the processes involved, a wall text, and a 3 tonne clay form made by Dunhill and O’Brien based on information gathered during the workshops.
+The exhibition that followed the residency was comprised of a number of elements: a large custom made structure forming the workshop/laboratory space; unfired raw clay objects made by the team of participants; video documentation of the processes involved; a wall text, and a 3.5 tonne raw clay form sculpted by Dunhill and O’Brien, and based upon information gathered during the workshops.

 Proposition 1 (Window)

 Collection of clay objects made collaboratively by participants, kept damp through a sprinkler system, and added to following workshop sessions held during the exhibition.